 When developing and testing an application there is no need to have a server signed with an SSL certificate.
 Self-signed certificate will suffice, provided that it is added to the browser exceptions.

 - External applications: these use the API but have no user interface or menu items.
 Such apps will never be available or visible to the Intranet users directly.
 The external applications are used to receive data for the use by mobile, Windows or any other software.
-Remember to check the Available as script only option when registering the application in Bitrix24 Marketplace.
+Remember to check the Available as script only option when registering the application in Bitrix24.Market.
 This will enable the application to get a OAuth 2.0 key.
 (Download example);

 Types can be combined in one application.
 Application can work from a third party server, use frames, and at the same time, work from the “outside”, using OAuth authorization to obtain access to REST API.